Schools must demonstrate the following criteria for membership.

 - Adherence to JCIS Guidelines for Ethical Practice

-- Regular attendance by the Head of School at the biannual head of school meetings (held in English) and engagement in the collaborative spirit of the council
+- Regular attendance by the Head of School at the biannual head of school meetings (held in English) and engagement in the collaborative spirit of the council (note the Head of School must be a fluent English speaker)

 - Payment of the JCIS membership fees